 (2) A resolution under subclause (1) may consist of several documents in like form, each signed by one or more members of the Superannuation Board.

+[Clause 10 amended by No. 26 of 1994 s.
+18.]

 11. Disclosure of interest

 (1) A member of the Superannuation Board who has a direct or indirect pecuniary interest in a matter that is being or is about to be considered by the Superannuation Board, otherwise than as a member of and in common with other members of the Superannuation Fund —